 CONNECT Edition – Custom Configuration – Part 5 – Separating Project Data from Standards

-John Davidson has put together a short guide to learning configuration.
+John Davidson has put together a short guide to learning Bentley configuration.

-This is the bit that makes the magic happen, and here some links to the information you need for implementation of Connect Edition products.
+This is the bit that makes the magic happen, and here are some links to the information you need for implementation of CONNECT Edition products.
 If this part is overlooked or not done effectively, the magic may be a bit flat.

 Connect Edition MicroStation upgrade for CAD Managers This link is what you need to get started implementing MicroStation CE.